saorji/DevSecOps-Realworld-CICD-Project/README.md

     - Login to `Your GitHub Account`
     - Create a Repository called `DevSecOps-Realworld-CICD-Project`
     - Clone the Repository in the `Repository` directory/folder on your `local machine`
-    - Download the code in in this repository `"dev-sec-ops-cicd-pipeline-project-one branch"`: https://github.com/awanmbandi/realworld-microservice-project.git
+    - Download the code in in this repository `"DevSecOps-Realworld-CICD-Project"`: https://github.com/saorji/DevSecOps-Realworld-CICD-Project
     - `Unzip` the `code/zipped file`
     - `Copy` and `Paste` everything `from the zipped file` into the `repository you cloned` in your local
     - Open your `Terminal`